sanger-pathogens/assembly_unicycler_short_read/README.md

 ## Citations

-If you use assembly_unicycler_shortreads for your analysis, please cite the nf-core/bacass pipeline using the following doi: [10.5281/zenodo.2669428](https://doi.org/10.5281/zenodo.2669428)
+If you use assembly_unicycler_short_read for your analysis, please cite the nf-core/bacass pipeline using the following doi: [10.5281/zenodo.2669428](https://doi.org/10.5281/zenodo.2669428)

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.